I Need A Vita Now!

 4. Omit the early experience

-If you are a professional with 15+ years in the workforce, it’s time to start prioritizing and cutting off your resume content.
+If you are a professional with 15+ years in the workforce, it’s time to start prioritizing and cutting off your bio content.
 In particular, it’s a common practice to remove the experience you had over 15 years ago – this information is outdated and is of no interest for hiring managers.
 It’s also a good idea to remove the irrelevant jobs and activities.

 There are two reasons to remove your early jobs – to avoid age discrimination and to make your resume shorter.
 Keep in mind that in most cases 1-2 page resume is more than enough.